What you need to know about Pelvic Organ ProlapseDec 22, 2019

 Lifting causes an increase in intra-abdominal pressure and if your core (pelvic floor) has difficulty managing that pressure, then your organs will continue to move down and eventually out.
 Work with your pelvic floor physiotherapist to develop strategies for proper core activation to make lifting safer.

 Explore a pessary

-A pessary is a device inserted high into the vagina that supports the its walls and the organs.
+A pessary is a device inserted high into the vagina that supports its walls and organs.
 There are many different sizes and shapes, and it may take a few tries to find the right one, but once you do, it can allow the muscles to function better and provide relief from the discomfort of prolapse.

 Having a prolapse does not mean exercise should be halted, it may need to be modified but avoiding movement may contribute to worsening of the condition and it puts you at risk of other conditions due to inactivity.

 One technique that is very powerful for prolapse is the Hypopressive Method. the Kegel Mojo program includes several of these techniques which can potentially reverse early stage prolapse and help manage prolapse from worsening.
-The technique involve a series of hypopresive postures (meaning “low pressure”) done with rhythmic breathing and apneas (pauses in breathing) that improve resting tone in the abdomen and pelvic floor and may even reverse early stage prolapse.
+The technique involves a series of hypopresive postures (meaning “low pressure”) done with rhythmic breathing and apneas (pauses in breathing) that improve resting tone in the abdomen and pelvic floor and may even reverse early stage prolapse.

 As always I recommend seeing a pelvic floor physiotherapist annually and also kick starting your pelvic floor fitness with the 28 Day Buff Muff challenge.